Filipanderssondev/course3_projectgroup2_security_system/README.md

 * Replace pushbuttons with a keypad for code entry.
 * Enable admin access to change the personal password.
 * Introduce the usage of a servo component.
-* Exapand the alarm with diffrent sensors for example ultrasound or vibrationdetector.
+* Expand the alarm with diffrent sensors for example ultrasound or vibrationdetector.

 ### Safety requirements:
 (To be defined based on project scope and implementation)